This event is in the past, you can view our upcoming events here.

 The exterior of the Northern Lighthouse Board

 Edinburgh’s programme runs from 28 to 29 September 2024.
 Pre-booking is required for most events.
-The full programme is available on Doors Open Days.
+The full Edinburgh programme is available on Doors Open Days.